Hardware at Cloudflare (Ep3)

 It's going to look different in regards to what your power delivery unit looks like.

-It's not a traditional PDU in the sense because your DC is technically, or typically, I should say, you know, two connectors, right?
+It's not a traditional PDU in the sense because your DC is technically, or typically I should say, you know, two connectors, right?

 You're positive and negative, and it's going into a shelf or a box.

-So it's going to look different.
-It just looks like a really large horizontal PDU.
+And then that box is essentially just looks like a really large horizontal PDU.

 And then you put your connectors into it.
-So it's not the traditional, traditional kind of, you know, plug a cable into something, because that's just not how the terminations work on DC power.
+So it's not the traditional, traditional kind of, you know, plug a cable into something because that's just not how the terminations work on DC power.

-So physically, it looks different.
+So physically, it looks different from a monitoring perspective.

-And then we can make modifications as needed.
-I would say, though, that the, the baseline requirements for working with AC versus DC power is significantly different in the sense that you run a higher risk of, you know, fires, accidental accidents, as well as, you know, possibly leading up to death if you improperly handle DC power, whereas AC power, plug in a cable and just leave it for the most part.
+I would say, though, that the baseline requirements for working with AC versus DC power is significantly different in the sense that you run a higher risk of, you know, fires, accidental accidents, as well as, you know, possibly leading up to death if you improperly handle DC power, whereas AC power, plug in a cable and just leave it for the most part.

 That's something that Cloudflare's had to do a lot of planning around to ensure that when we're deploying this stuff out in the wild that whatever system we're using, it's completely safe and, you know, only trained personnel are kind of installing it at the site.